Academic Regulations

 To be granted an IN, students should have completed all work for the relevant class with the exception of the final paper, project or exam.
 If a student has additional uncompleted work in the class in addition to the final paper, project, or exam, an IN may not be granted.

-If an instructor is willing to entertain an incomplete, pending approval by the Committee on Academic Standing, the instructor should submit a temporary grade of AR, along with a contingency grade that represents the grade that the student would earn if the final grade were calculated at the time of grade submissions–i.e., the grade that the student would earn without the incomplete work that is yet to be submitted.
+If an instructor is willing to entertain an incomplete, pending approval by the Committee on Academic Standing, the instructor should submit a temporary grade of AR, along with a contingency grade that represents the grade that the student would earn if the final grade were calculated at the time of grade submissions–i.e., the grade that the student would earn if the missing work were included in the calculation with a zero.

 Students who are granted an IN are assigned a deadline for completion of the incomplete paper or project or a date by which a deferred examination must be taken.
 Those who fail to meet the assigned deadline or who miss the deferred examination will receive the contingency grade indicated by the instructor.
-All other marks of IN that remain unresolved by the end of one calendar year will be converted to the contingency grade.
+All other marks of IN that remain unresolved by the end of one calendar year will be converted to the contingency grade or will be converted to a grade of F.

 Students who receive the grade of IN, approved in advance by the Committee on Academic Standing, may be considered for Dean’s List only after all IN grades are changed to letter grades (see Academic Honors, Prizes, and Fellowships—Dean's List).